apache/incubator-devlake-website/docs/Plugins/customize.md

 ## Summary

+This plugin provides users the ability to:
+- Add/delete columns in domain layer tables
-This plugin provides users the ability to create/delete columns and extract data from certain raw layer tables.
+- Insert values to certain columns with data extracted from some raw layer tables

-The columns created with this plugin must be start with the prefix `x_`
+**NOTE:** The names of columns added via this plugin must start with the prefix `x_`

-**NOTE:** For now, only the following 5 types were supported:
+For now, only the following five types were supported:
 - varchar(255)
 - text
 - bigint